Bad Powers

 Super: You may also reverse your own card.

-FEWER [M:JR:B] HAS ONLY 10 TOKENS Jack Reda (Bad Powers)
+FEWER [M:Warp:B] HAS ONLY 10 TOKENS Jack Reda (Bad Powers)

-You have the power of less.
+You have the weakness of less.
 You start the game with 10 tokens instead of 20.
-If you lose this power permanently, you may place the missing 10 tokens into the warp.
+If you lose this power permanently, you may place the missing 10 tokens into the Warp.

 History: "Less is more" is the mantra of the Fewer.
 They believe good things come in small packages, and are willing to take on the cosmos with this philosophy.